Nathdwara

 Nathdwara is a city in the Rajsamand district of the state of Rajasthan, India.
 It is located in the Aravalli hills, on the banks of the Banas River and is 48 kilometres north-east of Udaipur.
 Shrinathji, is a swarup of lord Krishna which resembles his 7-year-old "infant" incarnation of Krishna.
 The deity was originally worshiped at Jatpura, Mathura and was shifted in the year 1672 from Govardhan hill, near Mathura along holy river Yamuna after being retained at Agra for almost six months.
 Literally, Nathdwara means 'Gateway to Shrinathji (God)'.

 Nathdwara is a significant Vaishnavite shrine pertaining to the Pushti Marg or the Vallabh Sampradaya or the Shuddha Advaita founded by Vallabha Acharya, revered mainly by people of Gujarat and Rajasthan, among others.
 Vitthal Nathji, son of Vallabhacharya institutionalised the worship of Shrinathji at Nathdwara.
 Today also the Royal king family of Nathdwara belongs to the lineage of vallabhacharya mahaprabhuji.
 They are called Tilkayat or tikaet of Nathdwara.

 Daily Eight Darshan opens for devotees as per schedule by temple.
 Mangala, Shringar, Gwala, Rajbhog, Uthapan, Aarti, and Shayan.

 Mobile phones, socks, and shoes are not allowed.
 There are lockers near the gate you can put your phone and shoes in.

 Religion

 Vallabha Sampradaya

-The religion of the town of Nathdwara is centered on the Pushtimarg sect of Vaishnava Hinduism and primarlily the Shrinathji Temple.
+The religion of the town of Nathdwara is centered on the Pushtimarg sect of Vaishnava Hinduism and primarily the Shrinathji Temple.